 Other ways of self-improving include taking classes and courses, volunteering, or using other tools and methods.

 What you need to avoid

 If you want to ensure your response is truly outstanding, here’s what you must avoid doing at all costs.

 Not only is turning a negative into a positive not answering the weaknesses question, it’s making your look a little obnoxious, too.

 Therefore, avoid talking about your extreme perfectionism, your overabundance of organisation and being a complete workaholic.

 Claim you have no weaknesses

 We understand that this weaknesses question can be a tricky one, but you’re only going to raise a red flag if you claim you have none or refuse to answer the question.
-This is because the interviewer will assume that you haven’t prepared properly, or worse, you’re hiding something.
+This is because the hiring manager will assume that you haven’t prepared properly, or worse, you’re hiding something.

 Reveal too much

 You, of course, need to remain honest when answering this question, but there is such thing as too honest.
-Remember not to be too candid a fess up to a weakness that would prevent you from succeeding in this new role.
+Remember not to be too candid a fess up to a weakness that would prevent you from winning a job offer and succeeding in this new role.